-ASTK18014U Core Subject: Concepts and Methods in International Relations
+ASTK18014U Core Subject: Concepts in International Relations

 Core subject in the core-subject lines in Foreign Policy, International Relations and Conflict Resolution, and International Political Economy.
 Only accessible to students who are admitted to these core-subject lines.